Ilha Rasa Lighthouse: History

-The lighthouse was lit on July 31, 1829; it is a 3-storey square prism stone building surmounted by a cylindrical tower with balcony and lantern.
+The lighthouse was lit on July 31, 1829.
+It is a 3-story square prism stone building surmounted by a cylindrical tower with balcony and lantern.
 The tower, painted in white with brown trim, is 26 m high and the walls are 1.3 m thick.
-The lantern was equipped with first-order rotary catoptrics system and three parabolic reflectors lit by 21 lamps burning rapeseed oil.
-On December 2, 1883, was inaugurated a new 1st-order Doppler lens, manufactured by Lepaute et Sautter & Lemonnier and installed by engineer Louis Belenot.
+The lantern was equipped with a first-order rotary catoptrics system and three parabolic reflectors lit by 21 lamps burning rapeseed oil.
+On December 2, 1883, a new first-order Doppler lens, manufactured by Lepaute et Sautter & Lemonnier and installed by engineer Louis Belenot, was inaugurated.